 Dr. Joshua Nelson (Cherokee) is Director Film & Media Studies at OU, Associate Professor of English, affiliated faculty with Native American Studies, and, where he teaches American Indian literature and film.
 His book Progressive Traditions: Identity in Cherokee Literature and Culture appeared in 2014, and he is at work on a book on representations of the body in Indigenous film.
 He is the lead organizer of the Native Crossroads Film Festival & Symposium, Ex-Officio Member of the Board of Directors of the SCMS, and Faculty Fellow for Diversity and Inclusion. for the Center for Teaching Excellence.

 Karl Schmidt is the Digital Media Lab Manager for the Film & Media Studies Program at the University of Oklahoma.
-He is a co-founder of Native Crossroads and handles the graphical, promotional, technological, and media needs for the festival.
+He is a co-founder of Native Crossroads and a co-programmer of the festival for 2018.
+He handles the graphical, promotional, technological, and media needs for the festival.
 Karl holds B.A.'s in Visual Anthropology, and New Media Photojournalism from Western Kentucky University.

 Jill Simpson serves as Executive Director of the Society for Cinema & Media Studies (SCMS).
 The international organization’s home office is situated at the University of Oklahoma.
 Prior to joining SCMS in 2014, she served for ten years as Director of the Oklahoma Film & Music Office and spent the first 18 years of her career working in the film industry in Los Angeles.
 She was named one of Oklahoma Magazine’s 2014 Oklahomans of the year.
 She received an Oklahoma Film Icon Award at the 2014 dead CENTER Film Festival, and the 2010 Distinguished Service Award from the Oklahoma Film & Video Society.